marcjrayner/composition_quiz/polymorphism_composition_quiz.md

-3. What can we use to implement polymorphism in Java?
+3. What can we use to implement polymorphism in Java? a given interface, can be treated as instances of that interface, even though the objects may have totally different functionality from one another.
+- We can also use Abstract classes - if multiple different classes are all children of the same parent, we can treat them as instances of the parent (which can never actually be instantiated itself)

 4. How many 'forms' can an object take when using polymorphism?